 Which brings to mind the question - who are the very best Titans?
 The members that defined what it truly means to be a Teen Titan?
 Does being a founder guarantee a spot as one of the greatest Titans of all time?
 Or will latter-day icons who defined the team's other great eras supersede that importance?

 Find out as we count down the ten greatest Teen Titans of all time.

 Donna Troy, Aqualad, and Roy Harper were all founding members of the Teen Titans (with Roy having been retconned into the group), but of those three, it is Donna whose legacy was primarily forged with the Titans.

 Donna's weathered some troubling times over the years, mostly stemming from some continuity weirdness, but through it all, she's remained one of the most steadfast Titans, taking part in almost every era of the team since its earliest days.

-Now, after some nebulous "New 52" origins, Donna Troy seems to be back in business, and back with the Titans, in "Rebirth."
+Now, after some nebulous "New 52" origins, Donna Troy is back in business - and back with the Titans - since "Rebirth."

 Oddly, Gar (under the name Beast Boy) was actually contemporary to the original Titans, but was part of the Doom Patrol way back in the 1960's.
 It wasn't til Wolfman and Perez took over and redefined him as Changeling that he joined the team.

 Like many of his Titans teammates, Beast Boy had some strange "New 52" twists, but he's back (and close to his old self) as of "Rebirth," with several of his old teammates - and some new ones - in Teen Titans.